Pallavi Kumar, MD, Medical Oncologist and Director of Immuno-Oncology

 Have you been diagnosed with colon cancer?
 If so, it’s important to understand what treatment options are available to you.
-No matter what treatment option you and your doctor choose, you can rest assured that our colon cancer teams are devoted to you and your recovery and will answer any questions you may have.
+No matter what treatment option you and your doctor choose, you can rest assured that our colon cancer team is devoted to you and your recovery and will answer any questions you may have.
 We’ll be with you every step of the way, from diagnosis to treatment to follow-up care.

 Colon Cancer Treatment Options